GISDev01/tweets-nlp-elasticsearch/README.md

 # A Python 2.7 project to load realtime filtered Twitter API data into Elasticsearch, and then visualize the results in Kibana.
 Uses an ELK (Elasticsearch/Logstash/Kibana) 6.1.1 Docker container for easy reproducibility.
-Tested with Python 2.7 (Anaconda Distro) on Win10.
+Tested with Python 2.7 (Anaconda Distro) on Win10 and MacOS 10.13.2.

 To get Elasticsearch and Kibana up and running locally quickly, run these 2 docker commands.